colinta/SublimeClipboardManager/README.md

 **Registers**

-Right now registers do not add/remove from the clipboard history.  *This may change!!*  I would appreciate feedback about this feature.
+Registers do not add/remove from the clipboard history, they are a place to store text that won't be affected by clipboard history.

 `clipboard_manager_copy_to_register` (there are a ton, e.g. `super+ctrl+shift+c, 1`, `super+ctrl+shift+c, a`)

 Puts the selection into a `register`.
 The example keymap includes a register binding for every number and letter.
-Register keys should be single characters.

 `clipboard_manager_paste_from_register` (`super+ctrl+shift+v, 1`, `super+ctrl+shift+v, a`)